royerlab/arbol/README.md

     # works through function calls and the like...
     fun(2)

+    # You can capture stdout if you want, usefull when a 3rd party library has printouts that you want to capture...
+    with acapture():
+        print("No escape is possible")
+        aprint("Even this works...\n")

     # You can deactivate the elapsed time measurement and printing:
     Arbol.elapsed_time = False
     fun(100)